alexdhaynes/text-mask-svg-animation/README.md

 So we've gotten the "window" effect we want!
 There are both advantages and drawbacks here.

-- ✅ Text is accessible
-- ✅ Broad browser support.
-- ✅ Text is dynamic.
-- ⚠️ SIML implementations vary slightly across browsers, so thorough browser + device QA is required
-- ❌ Very few attributes on the `<text>` and `<tspan>` elements are animatable (position, rotation, and text length are animatable; scaling is not!)

 ### Attempt 2 Drawbacks:

 You can't use CSS transform on `<tspan>` SVG letters (SVG uses different rendering context than HTML elements).